Is Uzbekistan is safe to travel to? This question is likely high on your list of concerns when considering a trip here.

 I did have one very negative experience in Uzbekistan that I believe was down to one weird individual, as opposed to reflecting Uzbek people in general.
 When I was in Bukhara, I stayed at a place called the Rizo Boutique Hotel which I would strongly advise you to avoid.

 The letchy hotel owner made many creepy comments about my appearance, used my check-in information to take my contact details and kept calling and banging on my door in the middle of the night asking to “get to know me better”.
 I had to barricade myself in the room, and it was one of the most uncomfortable experiences I have ever had while travelling.

 I took a 17 hour night train from Khiva/Urgench to Tashkent while I was travelling through Uzbekistan.
 While it wasn’t an experience I’d necessarily repeat in a hurry, it was certainly an experience!

 I’d say that these trains are pretty safe, even as a solo traveller.
 Police are stationed along every few carriages.
 Every now and then, someone got on board to do identity checks.

 For added comfort and privacy though, I’d probably advise you to try and get your own private cabin rather than sharing with 50 or so people in the third class section.
 If you so wish, you can opt for your luggage to be kept in a designated luggage car.

 Safety in Uzbekistan: Road Safety

-The road conditions in Uzbekistan leave a lot to be desired, but things are being improved and the recent uptick in tourism is aiding the country in being able to finance necessary maintenance works.
+The road conditions in Uzbekistan leave a lot to be desired.
+However, things are being improved and the recent uptick in tourism is aiding the country in being able to finance necessary maintenance works.

-If you have any further questions or concerns about travelling in Uzbekistan, you can consult this comprehensive Uzbekistan travel guide which addresses a range of questions and concerns about planning a first trip to Uzbekistan.
+If you have any further questions or concerns about travelling in Uzbekistan, you can consult this comprehensive Uzbekistan travel guide.
+It addresses a range of questions and concerns about planning a first trip to Uzbekistan.